 If you manage, run or own a healthcare or care related premises then you have a legal obligation under Health & Safety Law & Regulation 12 of the Health & Social Care Act 2008 to have a valid and upto date Legionella Risk Assessment in place as well as carrying out other control and prevention measures.

-Doctors, Healthcare Centres, Medical Centres, GP Practices, Hospitals, Hospices, Dentists, Dental Surgeries, Care Homes, Residential Homes and Nursing Homes are just some of the type of regulated activities that need to consider Legionella.
+Doctors, Healthcare Centres, Medical Centres, GP Practices, Hospitals, Hospices, Dentists, Dental Surgeries, Care Homes, Residential Homes and Nursing Homes are just some of the types of regulated activities that need to consider Legionella.
 Unfortunately there has been alot of confusion caused around the requirements of the ACOP L8, some of the confusion is even caused by the regulators themselves such as the CQC.

 The HSE have issued an Approved Code of Practice for the Control of Legionella Bacteria commonly called ACOP L8, this is in effect a legal document.
 The ACOP L8 gives guidance on how to comply with the law in relation to Legionella, it states increased performance criteria for health & care related properties.
 The increased performance criteria is designed to minimise the risk presented to the more susceptible groups of people found in the these environments.
 Failure to meet the requirements of the ACOP L8 can lead to substantial fines, prosecution and even imprisonment.